MRadesh3/thoughtFlix/README.md

 ## Getting Started

-To get started you can simply clone this `ThoughtFlix` repository and install the dependencies.
+You can clone this `ThoughtFlix` repository and install the dependencies to get started.

 - Clone the `ThoughtFlix` repository using git :